 Patellofemoral Pain Syndrome

-Patellofemoral pain syndrome (PFPS), also known as runner’s knee, typically presents with the following indicators:
+Patellofemoral pain syndrome (PFPS), also known as runner’s knee, typically presents with:

 - Pain surrounding or behind the kneecap stemming from misalignment of the patella or excessive use